daihuynh/dbt-synapse-serverless/README.md

 1. **External Table** as a materialization type.
 Please use 'external' in config.
 2. **Snapshot** is re-implemented as a one-off snapshot materialized as an external table using CETAS.
 3. **Seed** is re-implemented as a one-off external table creation using CETAS.
+4. **Test** is now available.
+Temporary results from testing code is stored in a view instead of table.

 ## Limitation